kevinwu21/git_img/README.md

-# This Repository Is Used To Store Personal Picture.
+# This repository is used to store personal picture.